giraone/testdata-generator/README.md

 ### Simple usages of the command line

 ```
-$ java -jar target/testdata-generator.jar
+$ java -jar target/testdata-generator.jar --help
 usage: java -jar testdata-generator.jar
- -h,--help                        print usage help
- -a,--additionalFields <arg>      comma separated list of additional fields
+ -a,--aliasJsonFile <arg>         define an alias file (JSON array with name/alias) to map attribute names
  -b,--startIndex                  if withIndex is used, this is the start index
+ -c,--country <arg>               the country for which the test data (postal addresses) is generated
+                                  (currently only "DEU")
  -d,--numberOfDirectories <arg>   the number of directories for splitting the output
  -f,--filesPerDirectory <arg>     the number of files per directory
+ -h,--help                        print usage help
  -l,--language <arg>              the language for which the test data is generated (either "en" or "de")
- -c,--country <arg>               the country for which the test data (postal addresses) is generated (currently only "DEU")
  -n,--numberOfItems <arg>         the number of items, that should be produced in total or in a file
  -p,--personId <arg>              type of additional person id: none, uuid, sequence
- -r,--rootDirectory               the root directory, where the output is written (default = .)
+ -r,--rootDirectory <arg>         the root directory, where the output is written (default = .)
  -s,--serialize <arg>             the serialization mode: either json (default) or csv
  -w,--withIndex                   create also a sequence number (index) for each created item
+ -x,--constantFields <arg>        comma separated list of constant fields, that are added randomly
+ -y,--companySpec <arg>           define a custom company specification

 $ java -jar target/testdata-generator.jar